Amish Custard Pie

 • Move the oven rack to the bottom position and preheat the oven to 350 degrees F.

-• Line a 9 ½-inch pie dish with the Amish Never Fail Pie Crust from the blog, you will only need the bottom part.
+• Line a 9 ½-inch pie dish with the bottom part of the Amish Never Fail Pie Crust from the blog.

 • In a small saucepan, over medium heat, add the milk and heat until just beginning to boil.

-• Add the hot milk, little by little at a time, to the egg mixture, stirring every well while you add it and until fully combined.
+• Add the hot milk gradually to the egg mixture, stirring well until fully combined.

 • Pour the mixture through a strainer and into the unbaked pie crust.